tefra/xsdata/README.rst

 library itself in order to reduce the learning curve for users that have to write the binding models manually.

-The included parser is highly optimized and adaptable with 4 available handlers based on native python and lxml.
+The included xml parser and serializer are highly optimized and adaptable with handlers based on native python and lxml.
 The parser configuration offers the ability to skip unknown properties and to process xinclude statements.

-The parser and serializer are constantly tested against the `W3C XML Schema 1.1 test suite <https://github.com/tefra/xsdata-w3c-tests>`_ and passes more than 99% of the valid instance cases.
+xsData is constantly tested against the
+`W3C XML Schema 1.1 test suite <https://github.com/tefra/xsdata-w3c-tests>`_.

 .. image:: https://github.com/tefra/xsdata/raw/master/docs/_static/demo.svg